 Blackstrap molasses is a good source of iron, vitamin B6, potassium, calcium and magnesium.

-What the difference between almond flour and almond meal
+What is the difference between almond flour and almond meal?

 Almond flour is made by first blanching the almonds (removing the skin) before grinding down into a flour.
-Almond meal is made by just crushing almonds down into a flour like powder (with the skins intact).
+Alternatively, almond meal is made by just crushing almonds down into a flour like powder (with the skins intact).
 Almond meal will create a slightly less smooth batter but will work just as well as almond flour.

-If you love this recipe you should try:
+If you love gluten free cookies, you should try

 Paleo Molasses Cookies